sabus/spring_microservices/README.md

-# Docker compose with sprint boot application
+# Docker compose with spring boot application

 To run application it is needed to run: